 There have been multiple news accounts of health care workers being fired or threatened with termination for speaking publicly about issues such as lack of personal protective equipment during the pandemic.
 But Krebs said physicians and others should continue to share their stories.

 "I don't know what the answer is, but I want to be part of it," she said.
 "People need to know what family physicians do and how important we are."

-Krebs and her husband, family physician Donald Gronbeck, M.D., have both recovered from COVID-19 and are back at work after staying home on their farm in rural Xenia, Ohio -- along with four dogs, 21 sheep and hundreds of chickens and ducks -- for two weeks.
+Krebs has recovered from COVID-19 and is back at work after staying home on a farm in rural Xenia, Ohio -- along with four dogs, 21 sheep and hundreds of chickens and ducks -- for two weeks.